marwan-mohamed12/bike-rental-shop/README.md

 # bike-rental-shop
-Bike rental shop using bash scripting
+Bike rental shop using bash scripting and postgresql database